Ireland spurs bailout cost cut drive with ECB meeting

 BERLIN German Finance Minister Wolfgang Schaeuble denied on Sunday that he had said Greece would have to leave the euro zone if it failed to implement economic reforms.

-FRANKFURT Ireland's finance minister met the president of the European Central Bank on Tuesday as part of a campaign to win European approval for a reduction in the cost of Dublin's 63 billion euros bank rescue package.
+DUBLIN Ireland's finance minister will meet the president of the European Central Bank on Tuesday as part of a campaign to win European approval for a reduction in the cost of Dublin's 63 billion euros bank rescue package.

 Ireland wants to take advantage of changes to the euro zone's rescue fund, the EFSF, to ease the burden of shoring up the country's banks and improve its prospects of exiting an EU-IMF bailout next year.